-Note: The TRS keyword is effective only if the TR keyword value is 1, 2, or 3.
+For the TRS keyword to be effective, the TR keyword value must be 1, 2, or 3.

-The trace selection parameters may be any valid trace selection parameters available to DFHTU660 for the formatting of CICS auxiliary trace entries, except the parameters PAGESIZE, ABBREV, SHORT, and FULL.
-You can, as with DFHTU660, select any number of parameters from those available.
-For descriptions of available parameters, see "The trace selection parameters for DFHTU660" on page 98.
+The trace selection parameters can be any valid trace selection parameters available to DFHTU670 for the formatting of CICS auxiliary trace entries, except for the parameters PAGESIZE, ABBREV, SHORT, and FULL.
+You can also use the LAST\BLOCKS parameter, which is specifically for formatting internal trace in a system dump.
+As with DFHTU670, you can select any number of parameters from those available.